wso2/docs-choreo-dev/en/docs/developer-portal/manage-application.md

 ### Renew an Access Token using the Refresh Token Grant Type

 !!! note
-    - To use this grant type, you will need the refresh token you recieved when you generated your current access token.
+    - To use this grant type, you will need the refresh token you received when you generated your current access token.
     - Your application must have the **Refresh Token** grant type enabled.
     - You can use a refresh token only once.